Concept-as-Tree: A Controllable Synthetic Data Framework Makes Stronger Personalized VLMs: Method

 To ensure the quality of synthesized samples, we implement a filtering process for all generated samples.
 We classify the information contained in images into two types: concept-specific (CS) and concept-agnostic (CA).
 The former refers to features that are distinctive to the concept, such as appearance, while the latter encompasses other elements present in the image, such as background.
 We consider synthetic data predominantly containing CS information to be regarded as high-quality samples.
 Conversely, samples with more CA information may be categorized as low-quality samples.

-Building upon this, we first mix patches from the reference and original images, subsequently calculating the similarity between the altered images and the reference images using the CLIP model (Radford et al., 2021).
+Building upon this, we first mix patches from the reference and original images, subsequently calculating the similarity between the altered images and the reference images using the CLIP model.
 The difference in similarities before and after perturbation is defined as the Perturbation-based Concept-Specific (PCS) score.
 Typically, the PCS score of an image is expected to be high due to the alteration of patches, thereby disrupting the original Concept-Specific (CS) information.
 This disruption causes CLIP to struggle to discern the conceptual relationship between the synthetic image and the reference image, resulting in a significant decrease in similarity between the altered and reference images.
-However, if the similarity is based on Conceptual Attribute (CA) information rather than CS information, the similarity remains relatively unchanged, leading to a low PCS score.
-Therefore, we claim that the PCS score can be used to determine the in- formation components in the image.
-A high PCS score signifies a predominance of CS information, while a low PCS score indicates a predominance of CA information.
-We also conducted ablation experiments with alternative image encoders, presented in the Appendix, to demonstrate the generalizability of our method.
+However, if the similarity is based on Conceptual-Agnostic (CA) information rather than CS information, the similarity remains relatively unchanged, leading to a low PCS score.
+Therefore, we claim that the PCS score can be used to determine the information components in the image.
+A high PCS score signifies more CS information, while a low PCS score indicates more CA information.